-We are currently partnering with the Union City Lions Club, and all Troop 110 parents are encouraged to participate in their annual summer fundraising activities.
 One of the more difficult aspects of leader development is teaching the Scouts to follow through on their commitments.
 When this behavior is modeled by parents and other adults, its importance becomes clearer and more relevant to the Scouts.
 Otherwise, someone else has to take up the slack and, all too often, the lion's share of the fund-raising is done by the few.

 Many other opportunities are provided during the year in which the Scouts can participate along with their parents.
-While income from the Lions Club fundraising goes directly into the Troop general fund, these other programs allow the Scouts to help pay their own way by setting aside Troop income on their behalf in individual "Scout Accounts" for their use within the Troop program.
+A portion of many of our fundraiser programs allow the Scouts to help pay their own way by setting aside Troop income on their behalf in individual "Scout Accounts" for their use within the Troop program.

-These opportunities include the fall Popcorn Sale and the Christmas Wreath Sale.
 Our Fundraising Chair is always open to new ideas, particularly those that allow the Scouts to do the bulk of the work.
 It is extremely important that all - parents and boys alike - realize that all money raised is spent in support of the Troop and understand the inherent unfairness of that support resting on the shoulders of a few.